Melania Trump Rumors: She Refuses To Share Bed With Husband, Report Claims

 President Trump and First Lady Melania Trump are putting on a front for the public eye, a new report claims.
-The two don’t even share the same bed and Melania wants as little to do with her husband as possible — adding more fuel to rumors about the state of their marriage and what goes on behind closed doors.
+The two don’t even share the same bed and Melania wants as little to do with her husband as possible, adding more fuel to rumors about the state of their marriage and what goes on behind closed doors.

-Are the newest allegations falsehoods meant to exacerbate rumors about Melania Trump feeling trapped as first lady, or are they true?
+Are the newest allegations falsehoods meant to exacerbate rumors about Melania Trump feeling trapped as the first lady, or are they true?

-Last month someone described as a “family source” leaked that Melania Trump is “miserable” in her role as first lady.
-An insider said that the 46-year-old begrudgingly tolerating her role as first lady and is indignant over how her life “ended up.”
+Last month, someone described as a “family source” leaked that Melania Trump is “miserable” in her role as the first lady.
+An insider said that the 46-year-old begrudgingly tolerating her role as the first lady and is indignant over how her life “ended up.”

 More sources are speaking out about the state of the Trumps’ marriage, with one characterized again as a “family source.”

-Multiple sources tell Us Weekly magazine that Melania Trump refuses to sleep with her husband and that they’re faking any affection they express for one another in photo ops — with the latest being last Friday when they were photographed with son, Barron, walking across the White House lawn.
+Multiple sources told Us Weekly that Melania Trump refuses to sleep with her husband and that they’re faking any affection they express for one another in photo ops, the latest being last Friday when they were photographed with son Barron walking across the White House lawn.
 The president and first lady were holding hands for the cameras, but as soon as they were away from the public eye, a family source claims Melania dropped his hand and cut the act.

 “Melania does not keep hidden from everyone around her how miserable she is.”

-On the rare occasions the president and Melania are together, another source says they don’t sleep together.
+On the rare occasions that the president and Melania are together, another source says they don’t sleep together.

 “They have separate bedrooms.
 They never spend the night together — ever.”

-A third source dishes that the Trumps do sleep in the same room, but they have separate beds, calling it “very ‘royal’ of them!”
+A third source dished that the Trumps do sleep in the same room, but they have separate beds, calling it “very ‘royal’ of them!”

 President Donald Trump and First Lady Melania keep separate bedrooms: “They never spend the night together.” https://t.co/U95SFCMOEs